IceFireLabs/WASM-IPFS-SentientNet/README.md

 ## How It's Made

-Here's a breakdown of how **dANP-Engine** was built, including the technologies used, their integration, and notable aspects:
+Here's a breakdown of how **DANP-Engine** was built, including the technologies used, their integration, and notable aspects:

 ### WebAssembly (WASM) Computing
 - **Technology**: Leveraged WebAssembly for its efficient and portable bytecode format, enabling high-performance computing within the serverless environment.